Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 Enjoy it while it lasts.

-First of all the CAEs grow really fast and get just under a foot in max size.
+First of all, the CAEs grow fast and get just under a foot in max size.

 A 10-gallon tank may seem appropriate for a juvenile, but you’ll quickly find yourself wondering where to house the evergrowing beast.

-Second, upon maturity, they will lose appetite for plants (algae) and will start looking to get some protein.
+Secondly, upon maturity, they will lose their appetite for plants (algae) and start looking for protein.

 Where they get that protein from will very often be their tank mates.